willbprog127/spiritvnc-fltk-no-libssh2/README.md

 A new feature has been added -- fullscreen.
 Pressing the F11 key will put SpiritVNC-FLTK into fullscreen mode when viewing a remote server.
 Pressing F11 again will take the app out of fullscreen.
 This feature may be rough around the edges, so if any issues, please file a problem report

 #### Does it work on Windows?
-While testing Windows 11 recently, I *have* been able to get SpiritVNC-FLTK working on it, although easy inclusion and static compiling of dependencies has been a challenge.
-Windows-specific code is upcoming, although the user experience is far from great; mostly due to terminal windows opening when connecting to VNC-through-SSH servers and [Windows-specific libvncclient bugs](https://github.com/LibVNC/libvncserver/issues?q=is%3Aissue+is%3Aopen+windows).
-Check back often to see what's happening with this.
+While testing Windows 11 recently, I *have* been able to get SpiritVNC-FLTK compiling and running on it, although easy inclusion and static compiling of dependencies has been a challenge.
+Windows-specific code has just been added, but please note that the user experience is far from great; mostly due to terminal windows opening when connecting to VNC-through-SSH servers and [Windows-specific libvncclient bugs](https://github.com/LibVNC/libvncserver/issues?q=is%3Aissue+is%3Aopen+windows).
+In addition, SpiritVNC-FLTK will *only* compile and run *under the MSYS2 system* for now.
+Double-clicking the compiled exe from Explorer will yield an error because *all* of SpiritVNC-FLTK's dependencies need to be copied to the same folder where `spiritvnc-fltk.exe` is located.
+A pre-compiled Windows installer is planned but not yet available.

 2016-2023 Will Brokenbourgh
 https://www.pismotek.com/brainout/